Kena: Bridge of Spirits: Release and promotion

 The game was announced alongside its debut trailer on June 11, 2020, at PlayStation's Future of Gaming event, scheduled for release in late 2020 for PlayStation 4, PlayStation 5, and Windows.
 In September 2020, Ember Lab delayed the game to Q1 2021, citing development delays as a result of working from home during the COVID-19 pandemic.
 In a Sony trailer at the Consumer Electronics Show in January 2021, the game's release window was noted in fine print as March 2021; Sony later removed the fine print from the trailer.
 During Sony's State of Play presentation in February 2021, a release date of August 24 was set alongside the release of a new trailer.
 In July 2021, Ember Lab delayed the game again to September 21, citing a need for more time to ensure the game was polished across all platforms.
 The final pre-release trailer was published on September 20, 2021.
 The game is a timed console exclusive, and the Windows release was exclusive to the Epic Games Store for one year; it was released on Steam on September 27, 2022.
 Players who purchase the PlayStation 4 version are able to upgrade for free to the PlayStation 5 version.

 Kena: Bridge of Spirits was showcased at the 2021 Tribeca Film Festival, allowing virtual attendees to play an hour-long demo; it competed for the inaugural Tribeca Games Award.
-The Tribeca Game Spotlight included a new trailer for the game, showcasing new gameplay.
+The Tribeca Game Spotlight included a new trailer showcasing gameplay.
 Reception to the game's demo was positive; critics compared it to Pikmin, The Legend of Zelda, and the films of Pixar.
-Lauren Morton of PC Gamer described the game as "a compact, confident action adventure in a world that belongs on a theater screen", and Sam Loveridge of GamesRadar+ called it one of the most anticipated games of the year.
+PC Gamers Lauren Morton described the game as "a compact, confident action adventure in a world that belongs on a theater screen", and GamesRadar+s Sam Loveridge called it one of the most anticipated games of the year.
 On September 20, 2021, Ember Lab announced the game would feature a photo mode, allowing photographs to be taken in-game.
-A physical version of the game for PlayStation 4 and PlayStation 5 was announced, released by Maximum Games on November 19, 2021.
+A physical version of the game for PlayStation 4 and PlayStation 5 was announced, released by Maximum Games on November 19.
 Following the game's release, Mike Grier said Ember Lab was considering possible expansions to the game's combat, and Josh Grier said they would consider releases on other platforms after launch.
-Josh Grier said the team was unsure if they would make a sequel, but they are willing to explore other mediums like television or film.
 Three Halloween-style Rot hats were added to the game for a limited time in October 2021, followed by three Christmas-style hats in December, and a tiger hat for Lunar New Year in February 2022.